Updated from an article in InsideHigherEd.com

 UNEXPECTED TIPPING POINTS

-We might begin by reminding our students of the incredibly small margins by which critical elections can be won.
+We might begin by reminding our students of the incredibly small margins by which critical elections can been won.
 In 2016, more than 50 colleges each had enrollments greater than the presidential margin in their states.
 Five hundred and thirty seven votes handed George W. Bush Florida and the presidency in 2000.
 In 2013, 165 votes decided Virginia’s Attorney General race.
 In 2017 control of Virginia’s House of Delegates was determined by a single House election that ended up tied after all the recounts and ballot challenges: they drew names from a bowl to pick the winner.
 Students may assume that their votes will be inconsequential, but multiplied by those of all their peers, they matter, time and again.

 Paul once interviewed a Wesleyan University student named Tess who, inspired by an environmental conference, joined with several friends to register nearly 300 fellow students concerned about environmental threats and cuts in government financial aid programs.
 Nearly all ended up supporting their strongly sympathetic Congressman, who won re-election by 21 votes.
 Tess had hesitated before she began.
 She didn’t think of herself as a “political person,” didn’t want to come off like “a politician spouting a line,” and wondered whether her efforts would even matter.
 Nonetheless, she decided to go ahead and do the best she could.
 Had she done nothing, her Congressman would have lost.